hayzo77/ARC/README.md

-# Programming Tools fo AI Assignment 3
+# Programming Tools for AI Assignment 3

 The Abstraction and Reasoning Corpus repository (explianed in the next section) has been forked to my repository in order to be able to solve 3 of the tasks outlined in this corpus.
 The problems I have chosen to solve are: